xThirteenIII/game-of-life/README.md

 #### mutex vs atomic
 If like in my case I need to lock just one variable in my data struct (universeDies), I can avoid creating a mutex (heavy) that locks the whole struct,
-and just use an atomic.Bool variable, that does the job better since by design it's just a 1 CPU instruction, and thus can't be accessed by diff routines.
+and just use an atomic.Bool variable, that does the job better since by design it's just a 1 CPU instruction, and thus can't be partially accessed by other routines.